What is Percocet

 • Lacrimation (tears)

-Emergency room visits due to overdose of opiates has increase 500% in just a few years.
-Withdrawal symptoms are extremely difficult to manage alone.
+Due to overdose of opiates, emergency room visits have increased significantly in just a few years.
+Withdrawal symptoms are challenging to manage alone.
 Medically supervised detox is strongly recommended if you think you may have developed an addiction to Percocet.